ferpinan/cap-test/test-answers.md

 ## 9

-Answered at `MaximumUsingStreamMain.java` file.
+Answered at `eus.ferpinan.captest.PrintNamesUsingStreamMain.java` file.

 # 10

-Answered at `FindBiggerToTheRight.java` file.
+Answered at `eus.ferpinan.captest.FindBiggerToTheRightMain.java` and it's dependencies.
+Some unit test have been done to test these implementations.
+They can be run with the next commmand (only applies if we have `maven`):

+    mvn clean test

+> Note: the first implementation complexity did not convince me so I made a new Implementation.
+Therefore, this answer has two parts.

+### 10 (Part 1)

+This implementation was done at `FindBiggerNumberToTheRightServiceStreamsImpl`.

 __A__

-List has bean used so we could use streams to find the first bigger element in a sublist.
+List has been used so we could use streams to find the first bigger element in a sublist.
 Set was discarded because it can not contain duplcated elements.

 __B__